kawine/blog/_posts/2020-11-02-measuring-bias-with-confidence.markdown

 link-text: (see paper)
 categories: NLP
 ---
-Countless studies have found that "bias" -- defined in manifold ways -- pervades the [embeddings](https://arxiv.org/abs/1904.03310) and [predictions](https://arxiv.org/abs/1804.09301) of the black-box models that dominate natural language processing (NLP).
+Countless studies have found that "bias" -- typically with respect to race and gender -- pervades the [embeddings](https://arxiv.org/abs/1904.03310) and [predictions](https://arxiv.org/abs/1804.09301) of the black-box models that dominate natural language processing (NLP).
+For example, the language model [GPT-3](https://en.wikipedia.org/wiki/GPT-3), trained on vast amounts of text from the Internet, can generate [stunningly offensive rants]((https://www.technologyreview.com/2020/10/23/1011116/chatbot-gpt3-openai-facebook-google-safety-fix-racist-sexist-language-ai/)) when given the right prompt.

 This, in turn, has led to a wave of work on how to "[debias](http://papers.nips.cc/paper/6228-man-is-to-computer-programmer-as-woman-is-to-homemaker-d)" models, only for others to find ways in which debiased models [are still biased](https://arxiv.org/abs/1903.03862), and so on.

 But are these claims of NLP models being biased (or unbiased) being made with enough evidence?

-Consider the sentence _"The doctor gave instructions to the nurse before she left."_ If a [co-reference resolution system](https://en.wikipedia.org/wiki/Coreference#Coreference_resolution) mistakenly thinks "she" refers to the nurse in this instance, is it gender-biased?
+Consider the sentence _"The doctor gave instructions to the nurse before she left."_ A [co-reference resolution system](https://en.wikipedia.org/wiki/Coreference#Coreference_resolution), tasked with finding which person the pronoun "she" is referring to[^1], may incorrectly predict that it's the nurse.
+Does this incorrect prediction -- which conforms to gender stereotypes -- mean that the system is gender-biased?
 Possibly -- but it may also make mistakes in the other direction with equal frequency (e.g., thinking "he" refers to a nurse when it doesn't).
 What if the system makes gender-stereotypical mistakes on not one sentence, but 100, or 1000?
 Then we could be more confident in claiming that it's biased.

 In my ACL 2020 paper, "[Measuring Fairness under Uncertainty with Bernstein Bounds](https://www.aclweb.org/anthology/2020.acl-main.262/)", I go over how, in the haste to claim the presence or absence of bias, the inherent uncertainty in measuring bias is often overlooked in the literature: